daniel-partington/HydroModelBuilder/CONTRIBUTING.md

 :param param2: list[str], give type of elements if they are uniform.
                If they are not, `object` is okay but describe what the expected input is.

-:returns: this is a description of what is returned
+:returns: list[str], this is a description of what is returned
 :raises KeyError: raises an exception when...
 """
 ```